stalepretzels/online-paintball/README.md

 1. Upon accessing the game, you will join the game lobby.
 2. Once in the lobby, you can see other players who have joined.
 3. Use the arrow keys or WASD to move your character.
+The last direction you moved will determine your aim.
-4. Aim with the mouse and left-click to shoot paintballs at opposing players.
+4. Press the space bar to fire paintballs in the direction you are aiming.
 5. Your objective is to hit opposing players while avoiding being hit yourself.
 6. Communicate with other players using the chat feature.
 7. Enjoy the game and have fun!